johngallagher/renew-ssl-certs/README.md

 sudo /opt/bitnami/ctlscript.sh start
 ```

-Make sure it all goes OK and go to your site and double check it's up and running.
+Go to your site and double check it's up and running.

 If something goes wrong here, shout for help and phone John!

 ## 7. Test the certificate is good

+See the bit at the start about clicking on the padlock by your site.

-High five yourself!
+Success?
+If so, high five yourself!
 But sadly we're not done.

 This certificate will expire in a few months, meaning we need to log in and do this crazy dance all over again.

-Who has the time or patience for that?

 If only we were using a tool that could automatically do this for us... ...oh wait...